 Some patients with varicose veins have no symptoms.
 For other patients, they may experience a number of symptoms including aching, throbbing, itching, heaviness and fatigue in the legs.
 Leg swelling is also a common symptom.
 Venous insufficiency is largely a benign condition (meaning it is not dangerous), but it can be quite frustrating as it starts to change the appearance of your legs and, in some cases, affect your ability to stand for long periods of time.

-The pressure in the veins especially when standing can lead to pain, swelling, and may sometimes lead to skin changes (brown staining, eczema, ulceration).
-Varicose veins sometimes develop a clot (thrombosis) causing the vein to become red, hard and tender, known as “phlebitis”.
-If injured varicose veins are prone to cause bruising or may occasionally bleed.
+The pressure in the veins especially when standing can lead to pain, and swelling, and may sometimes lead to skin changes (brown staining, eczema, ulceration).
+Varicose veins sometimes develop a clot (thrombosis) causing the vein to become red, hard, and tender, known as “phlebitis” If injured varicose veins are prone to cause bruising or may occasionally bleed.

 Gender: women are more likely to be affected than men, the reason for which is purported to be linked to female hormones.